RiptideNetworking/Riptide/README.md

 ## Donate

-Riptide is 100% free to use, but if you'd like to financially support Riptide's development and get early access to new features, you can do so through [GitHub Sponsors](https://github.com/sponsors/tom-weiland).
+Riptide is 100% free to use, but if you'd like to financially support Riptide's development you can do so through [GitHub Sponsors](https://github.com/sponsors/tom-weiland).

 ## License